Updated May 2023

 While snoring is a common symptom of sleep apnea, those with sleep apnea don’t always snore and snoring can indicate a different issue.
-In fact, snoring is a common symptom of men with sleep apnea but not for women.
+In fact, snoring is a common symptom of men with sleep apnea but not as much for women.

 Don’t dismiss snoring as a normal part of aging.
 The difference between sleep apnea and snoring is how you feel during the day.
 Chronic fatigue and extreme sleepiness during the day are more indicative of sleep apnea.
-One study indicated that in patients who snored, had sleep apnea and snored, and didn’t snore but had sleep apnea had higher rates of arterial stiffness.

-Shouldn’t My CPAP Stop Snoring?
+Shouldn’t My CPAP Stop Me From Snoring?

-There are air gaps in certain areas around the mouth, nose, and mask.
+- There are air gaps in certain areas around the mouth, nose, and mask.

-Your sleep position may affect the function of the machine.
+- Your sleep position may affect the function of the machine.

 3 Ways To Stop Snoring With CPAP

-You could be a mouth breather – Breathing through your mouth is a major concern for those who use a nasal CPAP mask.
+- Check if you have the wrong CPAP mask. – Breathing through your mouth is a major concern for those who use a nasal CPAP mask.
 If you sleep with your mouth open the air will exit through the mouth instead of going through the airway.
 You may want to switch to a full face mask.

-Your mask should have a snug fit, but it should not be too tight or cause pain.
+- Your mask should have a snug fit, but it should not be too tight or cause pain.
 Adjust your headgear straps for a comfortable seal.
 There should be no air gaps between your mask and face.